Skip to Content

 gestaltd validate --config ./config.yaml gestaltd validate --config ./deploy/base.yaml --config ./deploy/overrides/local.yaml

-Gestalt defaults server.public.port to 8080, the runtime secrets manager to built-in env when providers.secrets is omitted, providers.telemetry.default to stdout, and providers.audit.default to inherit.
+Gestalt defaults server.public.port to 8080; if it is in use, gestaltd serve tries the next free port.
+The runtime secrets manager defaults to built-in env when providers.secrets is omitted, providers.telemetry.default to stdout, and providers.audit.default to inherit.

 The required fields at serve time are providers.indexeddb, server.providers.indexeddb, and server.encryptionKey.
-Platform authentication is optional.
+Platform identity is optional.

 server.encryptionKey is the root deployment secret.
 Gestalt derives token encryption and session material from it.
 Changing this key invalidates existing sessions and tokens, so treat it as a deployment event.